Azure-Samples/cognitive-services-speech-sdk/docs/usp-translation.md

 X-OsPlatform Identifies the name and version of the operating system the client application is running on.
 Examples: "Android 5.0", "iOs 8.1.3", "Windows 8.1".

-**NOTE** The [speech.config](https://speechwiki.azurewebsites.net/partners/speechsdk#speech-config-message) message provides similar data.
-We should check whether client should provide the data in HTTP headers, and the speech service could forward the data to the translation service (if the data is needed by the translation service).
+**NOTE** I would recommend to use the [speech.config](https://speechwiki.azurewebsites.net/partners/speechsdk#speech-config-message) message which provides more data about client.
+The speech service could forward the data to the translation service, if the data is needed by the translation service.

 ## Websocket Messages for Translation Speech Service